OriHod2020/SeleniumProjectWithCucumber/README.md

 * **src/main/java/util** - This package contains PathHelper class which help to use the full path of the file.
 * **src/main/resources/ConfigarationFile** - This package contains config.properties and log4j.properties files.
 * **src/test/java/runner** - This package contains runner class to execute the tests.
-* **src/test/java/stepdef** - This package contains Hooks class which executes before and after every scenario and all the test classes.
+* **src/test/java/stepdef** - This package contains Hooks class which executes before and after every scenario as well all the test classes.
 * **src/test/resources/FeatureFiles** - This package contains all feature files.
 * **target/cucumber_html_report/index.html** - HTML file with the tests results.